MicrosoftDocs/dynamics365-guidance/guidance/business-processes/forecast-to-plan-manage-intercompany-forecast.md

 ---
 title: Configure demand forecasting for organizations with multiple legal entities
-description: Read about Forecast demand for multiple companies in Dynamics 365 Supply Chain Management. ms.date: 03/14/2023 ms.topic: conceptual
+description: Read about Forecast demand for multiple companies in Dynamics 365 Supply Chain Management, including overviews on the context, problem, and solution. ms.date: 03/14/2023 ms.topic: conceptual
 author: rachel-profitt